czhang-fm/3SF-application/Readme.md

 *Please list their names and roles for the project as well as how many hours per month will each person work on this project?*

--- Chenyi Zhang (PI, senior lecturer at University of Canterbury, New Zealand, https://scholar.google.com/citations?user=0W4CUDoAAAAJ&hl=en)
+-- Chenyi Zhang (PI, senior lecturer at University of Canterbury, New Zealand, https://scholar.google.com/citations?user=0W4CUDoAAAAJ&hl=en) will guide the design, modelling the protocol as well as the proof engineering.
+He will contribute 75 hours per months (50%).

--- Thanh-Hai Tran (CoPI, Independent researcher, Australia)
+-- Thanh-Hai Tran (CoPI, Independent researcher, Australia) will guide the design, modelling the protocol as well as the proof engineering.
+He will contribute 75 hours per months (50%).

--- Xilong Zhuo (PhD student at the University of Canterbury, New Zealand)
+-- Xilong Zhuo (PhD student at the University of Canterbury, New Zealand), will participate in the Dafny modelling and formal proofs and will contribute 75 hours per month (50%).

--- Ming Li (PhD student at Jinan University, visiting student at the University of Canterbury, New Zealand)
+-- Ming Li (PhD student at Jinan University, visiting student at the University of Canterbury, New Zealand), will mainly work as a research engineer for maintaining the IT environment as well as participating the modelling in Dafny and will contribute 75 hours per month (50%)

 ## Background